aragon/connect/docs/advanced/low-level-queries.md

 }
 `

-// Create the GraphQL wrapper using the specific subgraph URL const wrapper = new GraphQLWrapper(VOTING_SUBGRAPH_URL)
+// Create the GraphQL wrapper using the specific Subgraph URL const wrapper = new GraphQLWrapper(VOTING_SUBGRAPH_URL)

 // Fetch the data performing the custom query